gridgway-arcontech/openmama.github.io/pages/openmama/openmama_rfc_extended_datetime.md

 ### Create Extended Methods

-This involves considering every MAMA method available today, and if the method does not currently supported extended ranges (due to an insufficient function prototype or method signature), create new methods which do.
+This involves considering every MAMA datetime method available today, and if the method does not currently supported extended ranges (due to an insufficient function prototype or method signature), create new methods which do.

 This involves adding the following methods in C: